 Clamming Permit Required

 All shellfishing is by permit only.
-Permits are available from most local bait and tackle shops and the Shellfish Warden Office at the State Launch Ramp.
+Permits are available from most local bait and tackle shops and the Waterford and East Lyme Town Clerk’s Offices.
 Penalties are severe for violation of these or any other shellfish regulations (see permit for penalties).
 Read the Regulations on your permit and this the Shellfish Regulations document.

 |Clamming Permit Fees|